avencat/spider/docs/protocol.md

 Timestamp Type  ID
 long      char  int
 ```
-**Reply:**
+**Replies:**
 RPL_ID_OK
 ERR_BAD_ID

 **Description:**
-The client send a HOME command when an ID is found in the registry.
+The client sends a HOME command when an ID is found in the registry.
 The server should reply with a RPL_OK if the ID is correct.
 If the ID is not correct the server will send a ERR_BAD_ID and wait for a GREET command.